joshbegley/nyt-latest/README.md

 **N.B.A.
 Power Shifts to the West With Trade Frenzy**\
-`No move was bigger than Phoenix Suns’ agreement to trade for Kevin Durant.
+`No move was bigger than Phoenix Suns’ trade for Kevin Durant.
 But the Lakers and Mavericks look stronger after deals of their own.`\
 https://nytimes.com/2023/02/09/sports/basketball/nba-trade-deadline.html?searchResultPosition=1

 **Pence Gets Subpoena From Special Counsel in Jan.
 6 Investigation**\